williamconnorbean/resume/README.md

 This README will describe the practical steps of how to host and format a resume using Markdown, GitHub Pages, and Jekyll, with an emphasis on the technical writing principles stated in Andrew Etter's book *Modern Technical Writing*.

 ## Prerequisites
-1. This README assumes basic knowledge in how to edit a Markdown file.
+1. This README assumes basic knowledge of how to edit a Markdown file.
 See [More Resources](#more-resources) below for information on how to get started with Markdown.
-2. This README also assumes the knowledge of how to use Git on the command line.
+2. This README also assumes knowledge of how to use Git on the command line.
 See [More Resources](#more-resources) below for an interactive tutorial on learning the basics of command line Git.

 ## Instructions
 ### Create a GitHub Account and Repository
 > GitHub will allow us to take advantage of the benefits of a distributed version control system.
 As Andrew Etter puts it, it will allow us to work in an offline manner, enabling concurrent and collaborative work on the same file.
 Furthermore, with access to a version control system like Git, there will be a clear history of changes among modified files.
 1. Navigate to [GitHub](https://github.com/join) and create an account.
 2. Create a new GitHub repository [here](https://github.com/new).
-3. Ensure the repository name is of the following format: `<username>.github.io`, where `<username>` is your GitHub username you created in step 1.
+3. Ensure the repository name is in the following format: `<username>.github.io`, where `<username>` is your GitHub username you created in step 1.
 4. Ensure the visibility of your new repository is `Public`.
-5. Download the contents of this repository [here](https://github.com/williamconnorbean/williamconnorbean.github.io/archive/master.zip) and extract it to a directory on your local machine. **This will be used as an initial template for creating your resume.**
+5. Download the contents of this repository [here](https://github.com/williamconnorbean/williamconnorbean.github.io/archive/main.zip) and extract it to a directory on your local machine. **This will be used as an initial template for creating your resume.**
 7. Commit and Push this template to your new GitHub repository.
 ```
 $ cd [directory-created-above]